The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Related Work

 \textbf{Parallel Sampling and Variance Reduction.} Parallel sampling and selection strategies are widely used techniques to improve model performance by marginalizing out individual samples.
 This includes self-consistency \citep{wang2023selfconsistency} or ranking via verifiers \citep{cobbe2021training}.
-While these approaches primarily aim to maximize downstream accuracy, our investigation into ensembling reframes aggregation as a mechanism to suppress the incoherence.
+While these approaches primarily aim to maximize downstream accuracy, our investigation into ensembling reframes aggregation as a mechanism to suppress the error-incoherence.
 Connected to verifiers, \citet{huang2025selfimprovement} formalize self-improvement through a sharpening mechanism that concentrates probability on high-quality responses, essentially reducing variance.
-However, we find that high variance and incoherence naturally remain in reasoning models.
+However, we find that high variance and error-incoherence naturally remain in reasoning models.

-\textbf{Evaluating Model Incoherence.} While scaling improves aggregate accuracy, it does not guarantee stable behavior.
+\looseness-1 \textbf{Evaluating Model Error-Incoherence.} While scaling improves aggregate accuracy, it does not guarantee stable behavior.
 Models with identical accuracy can disagree on 70\% of individual predictions across random seeds~\citep{bui2025assessing}, and this instability persists even in scaled systems. \citet{errica2024did} formalize this through sensitivity (how outputs change under semantically-equivalent prompts) and consistency (how similarly a model treats different examples of the same class) metrics, revealing failure modes that accuracy alone misses.
-Prior work has decomposed LLM output variability into user articulation, prompt variation, and internal model factors~\citep{kunievsky2025measuring}, but these studies focus on single-step responses rather than extended reasoning.
+Closely related, \citet{romanou2026brittlebench} evaluate LLMs by decomposing variance into intrinsic task difficulty and sensitivity to semantics-preserving prompt perturbations, and find that such perturbations can degrade model accuracy by up to 12\%.
+Other prior work has decomposed LLM output variability into user articulation, prompt variation, and internal model factors~\citep{kunievsky2025measuring}, but these studies focus on single-step responses rather than extended reasoning.
 Variance can even increase with model size before eventually declining~\citep{yang2020rethinking}, complicating assumptions about scale and stability.
 Our work extends these analyses to long reasoning tasks through bias-variance decompositions.
-We find that as reasoning chains extend, variance grows—revealing that scale reduces bias but fails to control variance-driven failures.